 The permanent contract establishes conservation storage for water supply at varying monthly elevations between 224.89-ft and 228.64-ft msl, with the bottom of the conservation pool set at 220-ft msl.
 This total operational rule curve, often referred to as the Ultimate Rule Curve, is discussed in more detail below.
 This contract also establishes a repayment schedule for the storage and becomes effective upon whichever is the later date between the completion date of Lake Jim Chapman for flood control or the completion date of all modifications to Wright Patman Lake required to affect the conversion of additional storage in Wright Patman Lake to municipal and industrial use.
 The contract also provides in Article 2 that the City of Texarkana, TX "shall have the right to utilize...from the effective date for water withdrawal, the total operating rule curve storage space as deemed necessary by the City to impound water in the Texarkana Reservoir [Wright Patman Lake] for its municipal and industrial water supply use, and make such diversions as granted to the City by the TCEQ, or its successors, to the extent such storage will provide."
+Ultimately, little or no modifications to Lake Jim Chapman, which was constructed in 1991, were made to further implement the Ultimate Rule Curve.

-The modifications and efforts required to fully implement this contract are quite extensive due to passage of National Environmental Policy Act (NEPA) and the 50-year execution delay.
+Today, the modifications and efforts required to fully implement this contract are quite extensive due to passage of National Environmental Policy Act (NEPA) and the 50-year execution delay.
 Beginning in 2015, Riverbend WRD and the City of Texarkana, Texas re-initiated efforts with the USACE, both with the Fort Worth District Office and the Dallas Southwest Division Office, to move forward with implementation of this contract.
 The NEPA studies associated with contract implementation; water storage fees required by the contract; funding agreements; Project Management Plans; Letter Report for contract implementation; and Legal Opinions associated with contract implementation are all items Riverbend WRD is working with the USACE in order to ensure a fair implementation of this contract.
 Plus, efforts are ongoing to ensure the USACE makes implementing this contract a high priority.
 Implementation of this contract is key to providing the required future water needs identified for this region.